-The discount rate used to measure the total OPEB liability was 3.87%.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
+The discount rate used to measure the total OPEB liability was 3.50%.
+The Municipal Bond Index Rate was used in the determination in the discount rate.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that no future employer contributions were assumed to be made.